crantisz/blender-curve-to-svg/README.md

 # Blender Curve to SVG

+This fork made for make it works in Blender 2.80

 > A simple Blender add-on for exporting 2D curves to SVG files

 Who doesn’t like to edit curves in Blender? :stuck_out_tongue: